arnav64/traintrafficrescheduling/README.md

 # traintrafficrescheduling
-Implementing a Train Traffic Rescheduling Algorithm Described on CSPLib This project was done as a part of CIS 189 with Charles Cunningham.
+This project was done as a part of CIS 189 with Charles Cunningham.

 The problem specification and relevant data can be found at this link: https://www.csplib.org/Problems/prob078/